alfieengland/startpage-kenny/README.md

-# startpage-kenny
+# Startpage Kenny
-South Park (Kenny) themed startpage with favourite links
+Startpage with favourite links themed around Kenny from the TV show South Park

 This is a startpage that I use as a replacement "New Tab" page for browsers with my favourite links and a Google search bar